-The search for an MD to build on David’s work with Black Sheep Harmony has come to fruition and exciting times are ahead with our new Director, Peter “Nooj” Nugent!
-Pete joined us at the very beginning of Lockdown, a strange and challenging time for us all.
-His extensive knowledge of music theory and practice has been invaluable in keeping our virtual rehearsals fun yet inspiring and his experience as a sound engineer has enabled our virtual chorus “The Heard Immunity” to produce exciting videos of some of our favourite songs.
-We look forward to being able to experience his direction in a more conventional environment when traditional rehearsals begin again.
+The search for an MD to build on David’s work with Black Sheep Harmony came to fruition at the very beginning of Lockdownand exciting times are ahead with our new Director, Peter “Nooj” Nugent!
+Pete joined us during a strange and challenging time for us all and his extensive knowledge of music theory and practice was invaluable in keeping our virtual rehearsals fun yet inspiring and his experience as a sound engineer has enabled our virtual chorus “The Heard Immunity” to produce exciting videos of some of our favourite songs.
+We are now benefitting from his excellent teaching and direction in a more conventional environment as normal, in-person rehearsals restarted, and sing-outs and competitions got underway once again.

 Nooj is a well-known figure in the Barbershop world, having been involved for many years in a variety of roles.
 Pete’s fantastic baritone voice has won him national and international medals in both choruses and quartets.
 He has directed groups of all sizes, is a talented arranger and has also produced numerous teach tracks, in fact many of us will have learned our songs with help from Nooj tracks.
 Black Sheep Harmony consider it an honour to have him as our MD.
 In the words of Pete’s predecessor, David Proud, Pete is “top Director material”!